-The Institution has a zero tolerance approach to sexual assault and sexual harassment.
+Sexual assault and sexual harassment at the Institution is unacceptable and will not be tolerated.
 The Sexual Assault and Sexual Harassment Policy (“policy”) outlines the Institution’s commitment to minimising sexual assault and sexual harassment incidents, promoting a safe environment free from harassment and a culture of respect by changing behaviours and attitudes.

 This policy should be read in conjunction with the Sexual Assault and Sexual Harassment Procedures, Student Code of Conduct, Complaints and Appeals Policy and the General Misconduct Policy.